searchspring/snap/docs/SNAP_CONFIGURATION.md

 ## Client

 Required.
 Config object that is passed to the core [@searchspring/snap-client](https://github.com/searchspring/snap/tree/main/packages/snap-client) package.
-This service handles the network requests to Athos Commerce APIs to retrieve data to be displayed.
+This service handles the network requests to Searchspring APIs to retrieve data to be displayed.

 | Option | Type | Description |